Beginner’s Guide to Brush & Water Control in Watercolor

 Common Watercolor Brush Control Mistakes

 When practicing brush and water control, beginners often run into a few common mistakes that can make strokes harder to manage.
-Some of the most common include:

 • Loading the brush with too much water, which can cause paint to flood or spread